ahmetozer/net-presence/Readme.md

 ### Mac Presence

-The system configuration is done by setting environment variables.
+The system configuration is done by setting environment variables or arguments.

 ```bash
 PRESENCE_TTL=60 #The threshold of no activity duration to inform the home assistant device is not home.